 Kaiseki Dinner: Traditional Japanese Cuisine at its Best

 We often sing the praises of cheap eating as we travel, but we are making an exception here for a traditional kaiseki meal.
 If you plan to splurge somewhere in Japan, consider doing it for this.
 Our kaiseki meal at a ryokan near Mount Fuji was one of the most memorable and unique meals of our lives.

 Kaiseki is a multi-course (6-15 courses) traditional dinner, served in the manner of samurai (we're not kidding).
 But it is more than just a meal, it’s an entire cultural experience.
 Each course is tiny, but delicately prepared and served in bowls and dishes that are well-suited to the food.
 And no two dishes will be the same; everything has a purpose.
 The presentation and service is an unforgettable experience, sheer joy.

 The courses of a kaiseki meal will change based on the seasons and what is fresh, but they'll often represent all the different styles of cooking – raw, boiled, grilled, and steamed.
 The experience will pull influence from the mountains to the sea.
 There's a pace that ensures that the meal moves along, but it's slow enough as to enable the full appreciation of presentation, design, and flavor.

 Recommended Kaiseki Dinner: Tagaoogi Ryokan at Kawaguchiko near Mount Fuji.
 Just amazing, from the quality of the food to the presentation and service.

-Japanese Cheap Eats
+Japanese Cheap Eats and Street Food

 It is true that the words cheap and Japan don’t often go together, but there are thankfully a few tasty, healthy Japanese options that are easier on the wallet.